Melbourne Cup Calcutta 6th November 2023

 The Calcutta commences with one ticket being drawn bearing the name of a runner in the Melbourne Cup.
 Then a Calcutta ticket will be drawn from a separate barrel.
 The name of the horse and the ticket drawer will be displayed on a Calcutta spreadsheet.

-In the Melbourne Cup, generally, there are 24 runners, meaning that 24 horses and tickets will be drawn.
+Generally, there are 24 runners in the Melbourne Cup, meaning that 24 horses and tickets will be drawn.
 Should your ticket come up, you “own” that horse ahead of the auction stage.

 All proceeds from the ticket draw go into the prize pool.
 If your ticket is not drawn, never fear – the Calcutta is only just warming up.